MCB Community Connect

 What Happens on the Calls?

-Community Connect calls are informal and drop-in style.
+Community Connect meetings are informal and drop-in style.
 Topics vary week to week and are driven by the community: day-to-day life with vision loss, questions about MCB programs, peer support, legislative updates, technology tips, and open conversation.
 There's no set agenda — just Missourians talking with Missourians.
-The calls are designed to reduce isolation and keep members connected statewide, especially those who cannot attend in-person chapter meetings.
+The meetings are designed to reduce isolation and keep members connected statewide, especially those who cannot attend in-person chapter meetings.

 Episode Archive